-18. Successful projects will be likely to employ a variety of research methods, and to include a collaborative group of researchers across relevant disciplines in the humanities, engineering and social sciences.
-In all cases it is for the applicant to demonstrate the feasibility of their

-- proposed research methodology.
-Applicants should also demonstrate the cost-effectiveness and sustainability of their proposed programme of research. - 19.
+- 13. Successful projects will be likely to employ a variety of research methods, and an interdisciplinary lens.
+Collaborations between researchers across disciplines, institutions and/or borders are encouraged.
+In all cases it is for applicants to demonstrate the feasibility of their proposed research methodology.
+Applicants should also demonstrate the cost-effectiveness and sustainability of their proposed programme of research. - 14.
 All proposals must include relevant plans for the appropriate communication and dissemination of findings.
 This should include how applicants will engage with policymakers, practitioners and other target audiences.
-Applicants will be expected to engage with their target audience from the outset and also to show how the research once completed will be disseminated to, and taken up by, policymakers and other target audiences.
-Research outputs should include peer reviewed work for academic publication, as well as more targeted briefings for policymakers.
-This will include but need not necessarily be limited to: publications in peer-reviewed open access journals; production of reports, policy briefs and other written outputs such as evidence summaries or online blogs specifically targeted to relevant policy makers or other non-academic audiences; and oral presentations at conferences and meetings with relevant stakeholders. - 20.
-The UK host institution is expected to adopt the principles, standards and good practice for public engagement with research set out in the Concordat for Engaging the Public with Research (2010) and subsequent amendments.
+Applicants will be expected to engage with their target audience from the outset and also to show how the research once completed will be disseminated to, and taken up by, policymakers and other stakeholders.
+Research outputs will include peer reviewed work for academic publication as well as more targeted briefings for policymakers and practitioners.
+This will include but need not necessarily be limited to: publications in international peer-reviewed journals; reports, policy briefs and other written outputs; evidence summaries or online blogs specifically targeted to relevant policymakers or other non-academic audiences; oral presentations at conferences and meetings with relevant stakeholders. - 15.
+The UK host organisation is expected to adopt the principles, standards and good practice for public engagement with research as set out in the Concordat for Engaging the Public with Research (2010) and subsequent amendments.